Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 A great puppy milk replacer needs to match the levels of nutrients present in the mother´s milk.
 One of the most serious problems when making up a milk replacer with milk from other animals is the sugar levels.
 Cow´s milk has way too much lactose (milk sugar) and will cause the puppies to develop serious, and sometimes fatal, diarrhea.
 Goat´s milk is a lot better but can still be hard on a tiny puppy´s body.

+Can I use store-bought coconut in a can?
 If you want to try this replacer, always use fresh green coconuts.
-The coconut water available at stores and online is usually pasteurized and since some of the vitamins are destroyed is no better than other cooked products.
+The coconut water available at stores and online is usually pasteurized and since some of the vitamins are destroyed, it's no better than other cooked products.
 If you want fresh coconut water but do not live in an area where it is harvested, you may be able to find it at a local ethnic market.

 • Keep puppies hydrated, even in case of diarrhea